 Residents - current and future - expect amenities in the form of community facilities and parks.
-The overall framework plan consolidates the current initiatives and identifies opportunities to explore in the parks.
+The following chapter describes the overall framework plan that consolidates the current initiatives and identifies opportunities to explore in the parks.
+Cedar Point Park and the Hornepayne Cemetery will be addressed as part of a future Parks and Recreation Master Plan.